 Students will have an online CAPS logbook with detailed performance criteria for each skill - please consider signing off some of the skills below for them during GP4 when the situation arises.
-A copy of the logbook is on our webpage <a href="https://example.com/here/be
+A copy of the logbook is on our webpage here.